cdiener/cobra-docker/README.md

 * matplotlib and seaborn for plotting
 * installation of commercial solvers (only cplex, please contact me or send a pull request if you want to help out with gurobi and mosek)
-* copy additional sbml models from the host

 ## Installation